djupudga/crustomize/docs/getting-started.md

 # Getting Started

-Crustomize is a small CLI that merges and deploys CloudFormation templates.
+Crustomize is a CLI that merges and, if needed, deploys CloudFormation templates.

 ### Prerequisites